Domestic Dreamboat

 For the glaze

-• While scones are baking, whisk icing sugar into maple syrup, adding more icing sugar if needed to reach desired consistency.
-Allow scones to cool 5-10 minutes before glazing, then drizzle glaze over scones and top each scones with oats, if desired.
+1. While the scones are baking, whisk the powdered sugar into maple syrup, adding more powdered sugar if needed to reach desired consistency.
+Allow the scones to cool for 5-10 minutes before glazing.
+Drizzle the glaze over the scones and top each scone with oats, if desired.

 Notes